 If a member does not receive an EOB or an email indicating that an EOB is available within a few weeks of the date of service, this may indicate that ODS has not received the claim.
-To be eligible for reimbursement, claims must be received within the claim submission period explained in section 12.1.
+To be eligible for reimbursement, claims must be received within the claim submission period explained in section 11.1.

-12.1.7 Claim Inquiries
+11.1.6 Claim Inquiries

-ODS' Medical Customer Service Department can answer questions about how to file a claim, the status of a pending claim, or any action taken on a claim.
-ODS' Pharmacy Customer Service Department can answer questions regarding a pharmacy claim.
+ODS Customer Service can answer questions about how to file a claim, the status of a pending claim, or any action taken on a claim.
 ODS will respond to an inquiry within 30 days of receipt.

-12.2 DISPUTE RESOLUTION
+11.2 DISPUTE RESOLUTION

-12.2.1 Definitions
+11.2.1 Definitions

-For purposes of section 12.2, the following definitions apply:
+For purposes of section 11.2, the following definitions apply:

-Adverse Benefit Determination means a written notice from ODS, in the form of a letter or an Explanation of Benefits (EOB), of any of the following: rescission of coverage, or a denial, reduction, or termination of, or a failure to provide or make payment (in whole or in part) for a benefit, including one based on a determination of a member's eligibility to participate in the Plan and one resulting from the application of any pre-existing condition exclusion or utilization review, as well as a failure to cover an item or service for which benefits are otherwise provided because it is determined to be experimental or investigational or not necessary and customary by the standards of generally accepted practice for the prevention or treatment of disease or accidental injury.
+Adverse Benefit Determination means a written notice from ODS, in the form of a letter or an Explanation of Benefits (EOB), of any of the following: rescission of coverage, or a denial, reduction, or termination of, or a failure to provide or make payment (in whole or in part) for a benefit, including one based on a determination of a member's eligibility to participate in the Plan and one resulting from the application of any pre-existing condition exclusion or utilization review, as well as a failure to cover an item or service for which benefits are otherwise provided because it is determined to be experimental or investigational or not necessary and customary by the standards of generally accepted practice for the prevention or treatment of disease or accidental injury, or when continuity of care is denied because the course of treatment is not considered active.
 A Final Internal Adverse Benefit Determination is an adverse benefit determination that has been upheld by ODS at the completion of the internal appeal process or with respect to which the internal appeal process has been exhausted.